-Any suspension of more than ten days entitles the student to appeal the action to the Special Administrative Board.
-The student or parent must notify the Innovative Pathways Program of their intent to appeal.
+Any suspension of more than ten days entitles the student or his/her parents/guardians to appeal the decision of the Superintendent to the Special Administrative Board.
+The student or parent must notify the Office of Parent and Student Engagement of their intent to appeal within ten (10) business days from the date of the long term suspension.
 If the student or parent gives notice of his or her intent to appeal the suspension, the suspension shall be stayed until the Board renders its decision.
-However, if, in the judgment of the superintendent, the student poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the student will be immediately removed from school and the hearing will follow as soon as practical.
+However, if in the judgment of the Superintendent, the student poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the student will be immediately removed from school and the hearing will follow as soon as practical.